K-Khud/ArtCatalogue/README.md

 The tab is focused on a task of different manipulations with the suffixes.
 * Top 10 the most often appeared suffixes.
-* Search matching suffix (if it's longer than 3 letters)
+* Search matching suffix (if it's longer than 3 letters).
 * The searching is debounced for 800 ms in order to give a user time for typing.
 * Colored search results as a gradient from the best to the worst search time.

-In the next sections of this document, I will be mainly focusing on describing the `Suffixes` tab since it has a more interesting structure and more sophisticated solutions implemented.

   # Technical Solutions